Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Experiments

 \subsection{Ablation Study}

-We also conducted an ablation study to validate the importance of the three key techniques in KLENT: KL regularization, entropy regularization, and the use of \(\lambda\)-returns.
-We compared KLENT with the following four variants to evaluate the contribution of each technique. \textbf{KL Only}: Entropy regularization is removed by setting $\alpha = 0$. \textbf{ENT Only}: KL regularization is removed by setting $\beta = 0$. \textbf{1-Step KLENT}: \(\lambda\)-returns are replaced with 1-step backups by setting $\lambda = 0$. \textbf{Monte Carlo KLENT}: \(\lambda\)-returns are replaced with Monte Carlo returns by setting $\lambda = 1$.
-The hyper-parameter configurations of each variant are summarized in Table \ref{table:ablation_hyperparameters}.
+\paragraph{Setup.} We conducted an ablation study to validate the importance of the three key techniques in KLENT: KL regularization, entropy regularization, and the use of \(\lambda\)-returns.
+We compared KLENT with the following four variants. \textbf{KL Only}: Entropy regularization is removed by setting $\alpha = 0$. \textbf{ENT Only}: KL regularization is removed by setting $\beta = 0$. \textbf{1-Step KLENT}: \(\lambda\)-returns are replaced with 1-step backups by setting $\lambda = 0$. \textbf{Monte Carlo KLENT}: \(\lambda\)-returns are replaced with Monte Carlo returns by setting $\lambda = 1$.

-The results of our ablation study are shown in Figure \ref{fig:ablation}.
+\paragraph{Results.} The results of our ablation study are shown in Figure~\ref{fig:ablation}.
 The results demonstrate the importance of all three techniques for consistently achieving high efficiency in the five environments.
 We discuss the effect of each technique below.

+\textbf{The effect of KL regularization} can be observed by comparing the results of KLENT and ENT Only.
+In ENT Only, KL regularization is removed so that the policy \(\pi'\) is represented as \(\pi'(a|s) = \frac{1}{Z(s)}\exp\left(Q_\theta(s, a)/\alpha\right).\) In other words, the output of the policy network is completely ignored, and actions are selected according to a softmax policy based solely on the action-value function.
+According to the results, ENT Only exhibits degraded performance compared to the original KLENT.
+Figure~\ref{fig:dkl_go9x9_klent_vs_entonly} shows the evolution of the average KL divergence \(D_\text{KL}(\pi'\|\pi)\) in 9x9 Go, where the performance gap between KLENT and ENT Only is large.
+While KLENT keeps the divergence relatively low via reverse-KL regularization, it is larger in ENT Only, suggesting more abrupt policy updates.
+These results suggest that it is important to gradually update the policy.

 \textbf{The effect of entropy regularization} can be analyzed by comparing KLENT and KL Only.
 In KL Only, where the entropy regularization is removed, performance degrades significantly across all the five games.
 Specifically, in Animal Shogi, the win rate initially rises to 75\% but subsequently declines, suggesting unstable learning.
 Figure~\ref{fig:entropy} shows the evolution of the average entropy of the policy \(\pi'\) in Animal Shogi.
 While KLENT maintains the entropy, it rapidly decreases and becomes nearly zero in KL Only, indicating that the policy becomes excessively deterministic.
 These results suggest that encouraging sufficient exploration is crucial for stable learning process.